Rokycany: Transport

-The D5 motorway passes through the northern part of the municipal territory.
+The D5 motorway runs through the northern part of the municipal territory.

 Rokycany is located on the railway line Prague–Klatovy via Plzeň.

 Culture

 Rokycany hosts Fluff Fest, a vegan hardcore punk festival which draws several thousand visitors from across Europe every July.
 It is held at the Rokycany airfield, having moved there in 2006 from its original location in Plzeň.
 The festival has been described as a yearly "strain" on the town, which is otherwise unaccustomed to large numbers of foreign visitors and extreme music adherents, and brings a business boom especially in sales of vegetarian and vegan food.

 Sights

-The Masarykovo Square is in the historical core of Rokycany and contains most of town's cultural monuments.
-The town hall is a Baroque building by architect Ignác Jan Nepomuk Palliardi, built in 1804–1808.
+The square Masarykovo náměstí is in the historic core of Rokycany and contains most of town's cultural monuments.
+The town hall is a Baroque building by the architect Ignác Jan Nepomuk Palliardi, built in 1804–1808.
 The stone Baroque fountain from 1827 stands in front of the so-called "Rokycan's House of Enlightenment".
 In the mid-19th century, this Neo-Renaissance building and the town hall were two only two-storey houses in the square.

 The Church of Our Lady of the Snows is located in the northeastern part of the square.
 It stands on the place of the episcopal court, mentioned already in 1110.
 It was built in the Gothic style in the 14th century.
-After a large fire, it was rebuilt in the Neoclasical style by Palliardi in 1785–1788.
+After a large fire, it was rebuilt in the Neoclassical style by Palliardi in 1785–1788.

 The Dumet's House next to the church was first mentioned in 1512, however it probably exists much longer.
-In 1784–1787 it served as a school, but it burned down.
-Nowadays it has a Rococo façade with stucco decoration.
+In 1784–1787, it served as a school, but it burned down.
+Nowadays it has a Rococo façade with stucco decorations.